 2022 Ready to Read Applications will be evaluated based on the following criteria:

-• Proposed activities support caregivers achieve the targeted outcome/s.
+• Proposed activities support caregivers achieving the targeted outcome/s.

 • Ways to measure progress toward outcome/s are clearly described and are an accurate way to assess progress.

 • Project partners contribute significantly to the project.

 • The budget is clear, sufficient, and grant-related costs are allowable under state guidelines.

 Please reach out to State Library staff for any questions or ideas you have, we are happy to talk through a project idea.

 Please keep us up to date with any changes to staffing that will impact this process.
 In your library’s online profile, you can log in to change the name of previous grant coordinators and/or add anyone else you’d like us to keep in contact with.
 If you would like help with this, please let us know by sending an e-mail to email@example.com.